Philip Mason: Race and decolonisation

 With his farming efforts, even supplemented by the income from his writing, proving insufficiently remunerative for the needs of his growing family, Mason took the part-time position as the first Director of Studies of the Royal Institute of International Affairs at Chatham House, serving in this capacity from 1952 to 1958.
 Mason's role was to both undertake research and seek out scholarly work on disciplines relating to racial problems; he first went to Southern Rhodesia, at the time when it was embarking upon a union with Northern Rhodesia and Nyasaland.
-Three volumes- The Birth of a Dilemma (1958), The Two Nations, and The Year of Decision (the second undertaken by a junior colleague, but the first and third by Mason)- resulted from this research.
-By 1958, his position at Chatham House translated into directorship of the independent UK Institute of Race Relations; during this time, Mason focused on Latin America, producing Patterns in Dominance (1970), the last book he wrote before retiring in 1969.
+Three volumes, The Birth of a Dilemma (1958), The Two Nations, and The Year of Decision (the second undertaken by a junior colleague, but the first and third by Mason) resulted from this research.
+By 1958, his position at Chatham House translated into directorship of the independent Institute of Race Relations; during this time, Mason focused on Latin America, producing Patterns in Dominance (1970), the last book he wrote before retiring in 1969.

-Mason was strongly influenced by Octave Mannoni's use of The Tempest to illuminate the colonial situation — Prospero as imperialist — and in his own book of 1962, Prospero's Magic: Some Thoughts on Class and Race, he extended Mannoni's symbolism to cover the Third World in general, noting how "in my country until a generation ago we liked Prospero ...some of us are beginning not to like him".
+Mason was strongly influenced by Octave Mannoni's use of The Tempest to illuminate the colonial situation – Prospero as imperialist – and in his own book of 1962, Prospero's Magic: Some Thoughts on Class and Race, he extended Mannoni's symbolism to cover the Third World in general, noting how "in my country until a generation ago we liked Prospero ... some of us are beginning not to like him".

 Marriage and later life

 In retirement, Mason wrote nine more books, before encroaching blindness ended his literary endeavours (he had previously suffered temporary blindness in 1941 after a shooting accident).
 These works included a biography of Rudyard Kipling and two autobiographical volumes.

-In 1935, Mason had married (Eileen) Mary, daughter of Courtenay Hayes, of Charmouth, Dorset and niece of senior Indian Army officer Major-General William Twiss.
+In 1935, Mason had married (Eileen) Mary, daughter of Courtenay Hayes, of Charmouth, Dorset, and niece of senior Indian Army officer Major-General Sir William Twiss.
 They had two sons and two daughters.
 Mason lived at Mulberry House, Church Street, Fordingbridge, Hampshire (formerly at Hither Daggons, Brock's Hill, Cripplestyle, in the parish of Alderholt, near Fordingbridge), where he died.
-He had been created OBE in 1942, and CIE in 1946.
+He had been appointed OBE in 1942 and CIE in 1946.